marcinwiacek/pl1/readme.md

 **Why shouldn't use the same patern?**

-Additionally: every real man should have son, plant tree and build house.
+Additionally: real man should have son, plant tree and build house.

-Rhetorical questions: is it possible to extend these points and add building own CPU?
+Rhetorical question: is it possible to extend it and add building own CPU?

 Some people are collecting cars, some looking for stamps and some want to design CPU.
 Point.